gschaumb/team03-capstone/docs/index.md

 - **Prompt Engineering**: Different prompting strategies can be used to influence how LLMs reason about information.
 "Chain-of-thought" prompting and "self-consistency" prompting are two promising strategies.
 These strategies may be evaluated to see how well they work for the Enron chatbot.

 - **Decoding Methods**: By default, LLMs use a "greedy decoding" approach to generate responses.
 However, LLMs can also generate responses using different approaches.
 We may experiment with alternative decoding methods, such as "top-k sampling," to see if these methods lead to better results for the Enron chatbot.

-## Other Examples of Projects Benefiting from Agentic LLMs:

-- **Math Problem Solving**: Using agents to autonomously or collaboratively solve math problems, with agents specializing in areas like equation solving, symbolic manipulation, or accessing external mathematical resources.

-- **Retrieval-Augmented Code Generation**: Employing agents to generate code, with one agent focused on retrieving relevant code snippets from a database, and another responsible for assembling and refining the code based on the retrieved information.

-- **Decision Making in Text-Based Environments**: Building agents that can navigate and interact within simulated environments using natural language commands, with specialized agents handling tasks like planning, object manipulation, or reasoning about the environment.

 # Agentic LLM Project Design Guidelines Which May Serve As Our Goals